NeuralDev-io/arclytics_simcct/README.md

 ### Prerequisites

-Under the hood, Arclytics Sim uses the  virtual environment and  container for our [PostgreSQL](https://hub.docker.com/_/postgres) database.
+Under the hood, Arclytics Sim uses the Docker containers as we develop with a microservices architecture.
+The infrastructure is built using Container as a Service (CaaS) with `docker-compose`.
+To ensure you can run the application in development, you will need to install the dependencies with the versions listed below.

-Under the hood, Arclytics Sim will use the following technologies and tools:
+Arclytics Sim will use the following technologies and tools:

 * [Anaconda](https://www.anaconda.com/)
 * [Docker](https://www.docker.com/)